-The maximum course load a student may carry during any term at Galen is 19 quarter credit hours (ADN Program and BSN Program, Prelicensure Option).
-Students with a GPA of 3.5 or above may seek approval from the Program Administrator (or designee) for permission to take credit hours in excess of the recommended load.
+The maximum course load a student may carry during any term at Galen is 19 quarter credit hours (ADN Program and BSN Program, Prelicensure Option) Students with a GPA of 3.5 or above may seek approval from the Program Administrator (or designee) for permission to take credit hours in excess of the recommended load.
 Written approval must be obtained prior to registration.

-Students in the Associate and Pre-licensure Bachelor of Science in Nursing Programs who earned a C or lower on any attempt of BIO 1100 - Human Anatomy and Physiology 1 or BIO 1300 - Human Anatomy and Physiology 2, or the equivalents from an outside institution, will be required to take the next course(s) in sequence in the virtual or ground format if offered on their campus.
-Additionally, if a student fails BIO 1100,

-BIO 1300, or BIO 2100, they must repeat in a virtual or ground format if offered on their campus.
+Students in the Associate and Pre-licensure Bachelor of Science in Nursing Programs of BIO 1100 - Human Anatomy and Physiology 1 or BIO 1300 - Human Anatomy and Physiology 2, or the equivalents from an outside institution, will be required to take the next course(s) in sequence in the virtual or ground format if offered on their campus.
+Additionally, if a student fails BIO 1100, BIO 1300, or BIO 2100, they must repeat in a virtual or ground format if offered on their campus.